The Reluctant Dragon (short story): Plot

 The story takes place in the Berkshire Downs in Oxfordshire (where the author lived and where, according to legend, St. George did fight a dragon).

 In Grahame's story, a young boy discovers an erudite, poetry-loving dragon living in the Downs above his home.
-The two become friends, but soon afterwards the dragon is discovered by the townsfolk, who send for St George to rid them of it.
+The two become friends, but soon afterwards the dragon is discovered by the townsfolk, who send for St George to rid them of him.
 The boy introduces St George to the dragon, and the two decide that it would be better for them not to fight.
 Eventually, they decide to stage a fake joust between the two combatants.
 As the two have planned, St George harmlessly spears the dragon through a shallow fold of skin suggested by the dragon, and the townsfolk rejoice (though not all of them, as some had placed bets on the dragon winning).
-St George then proclaims that the dragon is reformed in character, and he assures the townsfolk that the dragon is not dangerous.
-So the dragon is then accepted by the people.
+St George then proclaims that the dragon has been reformed, assuring the townsfolk he is not dangerous, and the dragon is accepted by the people.